 It is clear from SNP and GEM association analyses that gene expression data is a better tool for elucidating genes controlling leaf K concentration.
 It is possible that examining the effects of root gene expression across the population would lead to the discovery of further genes controlling the trait.
-Root traits have previously been correlated with leaf K acquisition (White 2013, Hinsinger et al. 2017), and hence genotype-specific gene expression within this tissue is more likely to reflect variation in K uptake and subsequently leaf K concentration.
+Root traits have previously been correlated with plant K acquisition (White 2013, Hinsinger et al. 2017), and genotype-specific gene expression within this tissue is likely to reflect variation in K uptake and consequently leaf K concentration.
 However, root gene expression data across a diversity population of B. napus is not available at this time.
 Despite the limitations of using shoot gene expression data for the determination of genes controlling leaf K concentration, a number of convincing candidate genes have been identified, expression of which could be modified to alter K accumulation and use efficiency.

 5 Conclusions and perspective